BlueMap-Minecraft/BlueBot-Config/info-messages/port.md

 everyone: true
 ---

-To host your BlueMap you need a **additional** open port, next to the one that Minecraft is using!
+To host your BlueMap you need an **additional** open port, next to the one that Minecraft is using!

 **On most Minecraft server hosts:** You can open an additional port somewhere in your hosts dashboard, or you need to ask the support of your host *if* and *how* you can open a additional port.